-Figure 2 shows the propositional graph of Figure 1 with the appropriate channels illustrated. i-channels (dashed arcs) are drawn from a, b, and c to wft1, and from d, and e to wft2.
+Figure 2 shows the propositional graph of Fig. 1 with the appropriate channels illustrated. i-channels (dashed arcs) are drawn from a, b, and c to wft1, and from d, and e to wft2.
 These channels allow the antecedents to report to a rule node when it (or its negation) has been derived. u-channels (dotted arcs) are drawn from wft1 to d and from wft2 to f so that rule nodes can report to consequents that they have been derived.

 Each channel contains a valve.
 Valves enable or prevent the flow of messages forward through the graph's channels.
 When a valve is closed, any new messages which arrive at it are added to a waiting set.
 When a valve opens, messages waiting behind it are sent through.
+Often we will speak of a channel being open or closed, where that is intended to mean that the valve in the channel is open or closed.